James Bradshaw Adamson: Military career

 Adamson was commissioned into the infantry and saw active service in World War II as a platoon leader and in Vietnam as a brigade commander.

 After leaving the Second Brigade, Fourth Infantry Division in 1967, he was appointed professorial chair of military science at The Citadel Military College.

-Adamson's last posting was as Commander of Military District of Washington, which involved coordinating the military with the White House and supervising various ceremonial events, such as burials in Arlington National Cemetery.
-Among them was the state funeral of President Lyndon B Johnson.

-He retired from active service in the Army in 1974.
+Adamson's last posting was as Commander of Military District of Washington, which involved coordinating the military with the White House and supervising various ceremonial events, such as state funerals (including for Lyndon Baines Johnson), and burials in Arlington National Cemetery.
+He retired from active military service in 1974.

 Military honors

 Adamson was awarded the Distinguished Service Medal (DSM), Legion of Merit (LM) with two Oak Leaf Clusters, Silver Star (SS), Purple Heart (PH), Bronze Star Medal (BSM), Air Medal (AM) with 6 Oak Leaf Clusters, and the Army Commendation Medal (ARCOM).

 Personal life

 Adamson married Marjorie Ann McCabe with whom he had four sons.
 Their son Patrick died in 1996.
 This marriage ended in divorce.
 He later married Shirley Miller.